Module 3 Examples:

 and Sprite animation

-Unity specific skills you will be exposed and begin learning include
+Unity specific skills you will be exposed to and begin learning include

 ·